nate-j5/maptrack-app/README.md

-This is a small app that uses Next.js and react-map-gl to tracks events in mixpanel.
+Small app that uses Next.js and react-map-gl to track events in mixpanel.

 Link:
 https://mixpanel-map-app.onrender.com/